How to Fix An Air Mattress Leak: Tips & Best Products for 2022

 These are a few of my favorites.

-- Tear-Aid Patch Type B Vinyl Repair Patch Kit Tear-Aid Patch – If your air mattress doesn’t come with a repair kit already, these vinyl repair kits are extremely useful.
+• Tear-Aid Patch Type B Vinyl Repair Patch Kit Tear-Aid Patch – If your air mattress doesn’t already come with a repair kit, these vinyl repair kits are extremely useful.
 They normally do not cost more than $20.

-- Coghlan’s Vinyl Repair Kit – Similar to the Patch Kit, this vinyl repair kit is helpful for outdoor travels.
-It’s portable packaging won’t take up too much room in a backpack.
-The one that you pick is largely dependent on the air mattress that you own.
-Bigger air mattresses will often have larger tears, and therefore will need more help when being repaired.
+• Coghlan’s Vinyl Repair Kit – Similar to the Patch Kit, this vinyl repair kit is helpful for outdoor travel.
+Its portable packaging won’t take up too much room in a backpack.
+The one you pick largely depends on the air mattress you own.
+Bigger air mattresses will often have larger tears, and, therefore, need more help when being repaired.

 FAQ